joshuaar/CIM-Scripts/README.md

 - pca.py
 - seqLinReg.py

 Some of these are self explanitory, most are not.
-Documentation may come soon.
+Documentation may come soon, along with a bin folder.